 Why mathematics at Sweet Briar?

-Our mathematical sciences department fosters a community of faculty and students centered around an appreciation of the usefulness and beauty of mathematics and its importance for modern science and the liberal arts.
+Our mathematical sciences program fosters a community of faculty and students centered around an appreciation of the usefulness and beauty of mathematics and its importance for modern science and the liberal arts.
 We offer a rigorous program that gives our majors a solid foundation for graduate study or careers in mathematics, statistics, education, economics, finance and the natural sciences.

 The intellectual rigor and discipline fostered by mathematics prepares students for a wide spectrum of careers including medicine, architecture, business, government and law.
 Students work closely with faculty mentors toward achieving their personal post-graduation goals.

 Two of our professors have been presented the Outstanding Faculty Award by the State Council of Higher Education for Virginia (SCHEV), the highest award any faculty member in Virginia can receive.

 What can you do with a mathematics major?

 Today’s mathematics has expanded beyond its purely-theoretical stronghold and is increasingly integral and fundamental to research investigations in biology, economics, medicine, ecology, business, social science, finance and computing.
 Mathematics plays a crucial role in confronting the challenges of climate change, global economics and national security.
 Because general methods and principles are part of mathematical sciences, mathematicians can apply their skills and expertise in any of those fields, qualifying them for a wide range of careers.